pdee/pdee/doc/commands-python-mode.rst

 -----------------
 Returns versions number of a Python EXECUTABLE, string.

-If no EXECUTABLE given, `py-shell-name' is used.
+If no EXECUTABLE given, ‘py-shell-name’ is used.
-Interactively output of `--version' is displayed.
+Interactively output of ‘--version’ is displayed.

 py-version
 ----------
-Echo the current version of `python-mode' in the minibuffer.
+Echo the current version of ‘python-mode’ in the minibuffer.

 py-load-file
 ------------
 Load a Python file FILE-NAME into the Python process.

-If the file has extension `.py' import or reload it as a module.
+If the file has extension ‘.py’ import or reload it as a module.
 Treating it as a module keeps the global namespace clean, provides function location information for debugging, and supports users of module-qualified names.